researchsoft/website/content/membership/20-content.md

 ## How to join
-**To become a ReSA Organisational Member**, please [provide your organisational details and nominate a payment method](https://airtable.com/shrI5UKJesqNoFiD7).
+**To become a ReSA Organisational Member**, please [provide your organisational details and nominate a payment method](https://airtable.com/shrI5UKJesqNoFiD7) to our fiscal sponsor, [Code for Science and Society](https://codeforscience.org/).
 Invoices or formal agreements can be provided where needed.

 <style>
   table {